Hungry Healthy Happy

 Instructions

-• Put the chopped potatoes in boiling water, bring back to the boil and par-boil for 6-7 minutes.
+• Put the chopped potatoes into boiling water, bring back to the boil and par-boil for 6-7 minutes.

-• Transfer to a baking dish, add a whole lemon, cut into quarters.
+• Transfer to a baking dish, add 1 Lemon, cut into quarters.

-• Transfer the baked potatoes to a plate and sprinkle with feta and fresh thyme leaves.
+• Transfer the baked potatoes to a plate and sprinkle with 30 g Feta and 1 tablespoon Fresh thyme.

 • You can reheat these potatoes in the oven for 15-20 minutes or eat leftovers cold.
 If reheating, add a squeeze of lemon before serving.